 - periods of remission that vary in length

-- other symptoms arising more frequently and lasting for longer periods
+- other symptoms arise more frequently and last longer

-- blood tests recording higher levels of rheumatoid factor
+- blood tests show higher levels of inflammatory markers and other biomarkers of RA

-If a person notices new symptoms, or if symptoms worsen or appear more frequently, they should contact a doctor.
+Anyone who notices new symptoms or symptoms that worsen or appear more frequently should contact a doctor.